-There’s nothing more disappointing than going to pick a yummy squash and instead, find your squash plants in distress, destroyed by some unwelcome bug.
-But don’t worry: today we’re looking at ways to prevent and/or get rid of these nasty little creatures.
-See which of these 5 suggestions might make the best natural squash vine borer treatment for your garden!
+There’s nothing more disappointing than going to pick a yummy squash and instead finding your squash plants in distress, destroyed by some unwelcome bug.
+But don’t worry: we’re looking at ways to prevent.
+Plus, how to get rid of these nasty little creatures if they’ve already invaded.

 Squash Vine Borer Symptoms